 These plants best flourish in USDA zones 11 to 12.
 It prefers an environment with temperatures between 70 – 90˚ Fahrenheit (21 – 32˚ Celsius) and high humidities.
 Colder environments can cause stunted and slow growth.
 Since it favors high humidity, this plant is perfect to ornament in bathrooms or terrariums!

 Applying fertilizer is done during the fern’s active growing season – around April through September.
-Fertilize the plant once every month using a balanced liquid fertilizer diluted to a half-strength ratio.
+Fertilize the plant once every month using a balanced houseplant fertilizer diluted to a half-strength ratio.
 Apply the fertilizer as needed onto the soil and not on the plant itself.
 Direct plant fertilization can cause frond discoloration (yellowing or browning) or undesirable frond shape.

 Pest and diseases